BridgesLab/DrosophilaMuscleFunction/Births/birth-rates-second-crosses.md

 ![plot of chunk mef-raptor-total-pupae-barplot](figure/mef-raptor-total-pupae-barplot.png)

-To analyse these data, first we did an ANOVA testing for whether the UAS has an effect on the percentage of dead pupae.
+To analyse these data, first we did an ANOVA testing for whether the UAS has an effect on the percentage of total pupae.
 We then checked wither the residuals were normally distributed.
 The p-value for that Shapiro-Wilk test was p=0.375.
 We also checked for equal variance between groups.
 The p-value for that Levene's test was 0.0663.

 Based on this the ANOVA assumptions were met.
 Therefore the p-value for effect of genotype on total pupae is **0.0629** for the UAS.
 To test if the driver alone had an effect with did a Student's t-test comparing the +/+ and *C179/+* progeny.
 The p-value for the Driver having an effect is **0.128**.
 These data indicatee that there was no significant effect on the number of pupae.